 For the purposes of this Policy, the term reduced-intensity conditioning will refer to all conditioning regimens intended to be non-myeloablative, as opposed to fully myeloablative (traditional) regimens.

 Hodgkin Lymphoma (HL)

 HL is a relatively uncommon B-cell lymphoma.
-In 2008, an estimated 8,220 new diagnoses and 1,350 deaths will occur in the U.S. The disease has a bimodal distribution, with most patients diagnosed between the ages of 15 and 30 years, with a second peak in adults aged 55 and older.
+In 2011, the estimated number of cases in the United States was approximately 8,830 new diagnoses and 1,300 deaths.
+The disease has a bimodal distribution, with most patients diagnosed between the ages of 15 and 30 years, with a second peak in adults aged 55 and older.